UNSW-CEEM/NEMSEER/README.md

 ### Quick start

-Check out the [Quick start](https://nemseer.readthedocs.io/en/latest/quick_start.html) for examples of how you can use `nemseer`.
+Check out the [Quick start](https://nemseer.readthedocs.io/en/latest/quick_start.html) for guide on to use `nemseer`.

+### Examples

+Some use case examples have been included in the [Examples](https://nemseer.readthedocs.io/en/latest/examples.html) section of the documentation.

 ## Contributing